droooney/idb-model/README.md

 ##### Model.clear([options])

+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.

 Clears the object store.
 Returns `Promise`.